ABOUT US | Experienced Energy Industry Personnel Clearing House

-Dave Rees has over 35 years of experience in the oil and gas industry, leading sales, marketing and petrotechnical teams for much of his career.
+Dave Rees has over 40 years of experience in the oil and gas industry, leading sales, marketing or petrotechnical teams for much of his career.
 He has worked in executive management roles with service and consulting companies of all sizes, most recently as Senior Vice President of Business Development with RPS Group and Knowledge Reservoir.
-Dave holds a bachelor’s degree in environmental sciences and has been involved with technical consulting and resourcing for the past ten years.
+Dave holds a bachelor’s degree in environmental sciences and has been involved with technical consulting and resourcing for the past twelve years.

-The oil industry is going through a major restructuring, the like of which has not been seen since the late 1980’s, when a generation of workers was lost, and it is obvious that the rate of skills replacement will not be adequate when things turn around this time.
+The energy industry is going through a major restructuring, the like of which has not been seen since the late 1980’s, when a generation of workers was lost, and it is obvious that the rate of skills replacement will not be adequate when things turn around.

-The driver behind this restructuring is multifaceted, but the largest factor, as ever historically, is the commodity prices of oil and gas.
-Oil itself is at 40% of its former price.
+The drivers behind this restructuring are multifaceted, but the largest factor, as ever historically, is the commodity prices of oil and gas.
 When oil was at $100 per bbl, the industry overreacted with over hiring and high debt to earnings ratio.
 In addition there was a pervasive thought by many of the shale operators that shale development was a “factory” with little need for technical evaluation of the subsurface.
 The mode of operation was trial and error with different completion techniques.